 Your skills represent the tools you bring to a prospective employer.
 They signify your core competencies, key strengths and unique abilities.
 It is your combination of skills and ability to use them that represent your qualifications for a given position.
-List your skills whenever possible in your CV, as they are also used as keywords.
+List your skills whenever possible in your CV or resume, as they are also used as keywords.

 Listing all your relevant skills will demonstrate to a prospective employer you have the tools needed for the job.
 Find out what skills are required for the position you are seeking.
 You can get this information from the job description, Human Resources department, or from people you know in the field.
 Once you have determined the required skills, identify as many of these skills you possess and list them in this section in order of relevancy to the employer.

 To gather your skills, think of the many things you have done in your career.
 If you could isolate your work experiences into your individual skills, what would they be?
 Some of the basic, common skills you already possess are reading skills, organizational skills, math skills, typing skills, writing skills, and a variety of others.